 Fort Benning is one of the most iconic Army installations as it’s the home of the Maneuver Center of Excellence.
 In fact, the majority of the Army’s soldiers have been to Fort Benning for either Basic Training or a military school at some point or another.
-So if you haven’t been stationed here before, lighten up buttercup cuz it was only a matter of time before you PCSed to this location!
+So if you haven’t been stationed here before, lighten up buttercup cause it was only a matter of time before you PCSed to this location!

-The vast majority of soldiers stationed at Fort Benning live off-post in Columbus.
+The vast majority of soldiers stationed at Fort Benning live off-post with their families in Columbus.
 When you ask people where they live, they usually refer to which I-185 exit they live off of.
-Many families live off Exit 10 (about a 25 minute drive).
+Many families live off Exit 10 (about a 25-minute drive).
 Fort Benning sits at the southern end of I-185, and the end of the highway is actually the main gate to the installation.

 Aside from Columbus, people typically live in Fort Mitchell, AL or Phenix City, AL. Depending on where you’ll be working on post, you may want to look into one of these cities for either a shorter drive or quieter living.
 People often worry about the time zone, as Alabama is CST and Georgia is EST, but anyone who lives across the river just operates off EST. In fact, many businesses in the cities closest to Fort Benning on the Alabama side will operate off EST since the majority of their clientele comes from Georgia.

 The median home cost in Columbus, Georgia is around $140,000.
 That said there is housing available at many different price ranges, anywhere from right at $100,000 all the way up into the 3k and 4k range.
 Researching neighborhoods on PCSgrades.com is a great place to get started if you are thinking of taking advantage of this lower than national average home cost.
 With the cost of living being lower in this region, you might consider using a PCSgrades “A-graded” Realtor to start house hunting and stretch that BAH.